EgorMajj/egormajj/README.md

 <h4> 👨‍💻 Here are some of my skills:</h4>

-- Сonfident user of photoshop and illustrator
+- Crafting articles, guides, and blog posts
-- Сreating memes and graphics for social networks
+- Educating and amplifying through social media
-- Editing and creating videos
+- Helping out with community management
-- Maintaining social networks and telegram channels
+- Hosting community events and meetups
-- Translation of articles and documentation
+- Giving presentations and speeches
+- Designing infographics
+- Creating videos
+- Engaging in creative efforts to empower and educate the community

   <h2 align="center">Experience</h2>